 Enrolment for Honours involves both applying for admission to the School/Department and, once you have been accepted, taking the formal step of enrolling with the University (if not a current ANU student).
-Students should consult with Dr Russell Barrow about the application process.
+Students should contact Alannah Macleod, Chemistry Teaching Administrator, with any questions about the application process.

 For more information on how to apply for Honours in Science, visit the Honours year application page on the ANU Science website.

 Applications for entry to the Honours program in Chemistry are automatically assessed for the RSC Honours Scholarship.